-Microplastics, plastics smaller than 5 millimeters, are an emerging environmental issue that scientists are studying to understand how they impact waters and wildlife world-wide.
-Often, these plastics come from wastewater treatment plants, which are not presently equipped to filter such small plastics.
-Microplastics also form when larger pieces of plastic debris degrades.
+Microplastics, plastics smaller than five millimeters, are a pervasive environmental issue that scientists worldwide are studying to understand how they impact waters and wildlife.
+Often, these plastics come from wastewater treatment plants, which are not presently equipped to filter such small plastics, but also form when larger pieces of plastic debris degrades.